Thunder Bay Audubon Society

 This area features many woodland Warblers and shorebirds along Lake Huron.

 Directions: U.S.23 north of Long Lake, turn east onto Rayburn Hwy.
 This turns into Grand Lake Road.
 Watch for Bell Bay Road sign on right.
-Continue and veer right at the fork.
+Continue and veer left at the fork.

 Fletcher Pond